ferzu/TicTacToe/README.md

 # TicTacToe

 Console program implemented with matrixes, lists and strings.
+Execute tictactoe.py from terminal.

 ## Example: